 The Intel Museum has given us permission to offer our exhibit technology to other museums and institutions, including fully functional 130x scale replicas of the 4004 built using discrete transistors, museum-durable keyboards and slide switches, and video display electronics.

-Within the next few months we plan to offer limited edition, "glass printer" Busicom 141-PF replicas suitable for displaying in your home or office, and built using vintage 4004-family chips.
-These Intel chips are expensive and in short supply, but if there is sufficient interest in more affordable replicas built using modern chips yet still running the original Busicom software, we would be happy to oblige.
+We had planned to offer a limited edition, Busicom 141-PF replica built using vintage 4004-family chips, but we never figured out a good "retro" substitute for the Epsom drum printer.
+The vintage Intel chips are expensive and in short supply, but if there is sufficient interest in these, or a more affordable replica built using modern chips, yet still running the original Busicom software, we would be happy to revisit this, perhaps as a Kickstarter campaign.

 So who were those anonymous "digital archeologists" reported in the Slashdot article?

-They were Fred Huettig, Brian Silverman, Barry Silverman, and myself.
+They were Fred Huettig, Brian Silverman, Barry Silverman, Lajos Kintli, and myself.
 Sellam Ismail performed the delicate surgery on the archeological artifact that Federico Faggin donated to the Computer History Museum

 Is the Intel 4004 really the world's first microprocessor?

-Yes.
-The Intel 4004 is widely considered to be the world's first microprocessor.
-Wary of spurious lawsuits, Intel makes no such bold claims, but there is no doubt that the 4004 was the first customer-programmable microprocessor to reach the commercial market.
-You simply could not buy anything like it before its introduction on November 15, 1971...[Read More]
+Yes and no, but mostly yes.
+The Intel 4004 is widely considered to be the world's first general-purpose CPU-on-a-chip.
+But there were pioneers of LSI technology at other companies who also deserve credit for their work.
+Some had to work in secret and wait for their work to become declassified years later.
+Intel makes no such bold claims (wishing to avoid more spurious lawsuits), but there is no doubt that the 4004 was the first customer-programmable microprocessor to reach the commercial market.
+You simply could not buy anything like it before its introduction on November 15, 1971...[Read More about the nuances here.]

 The 4004 was manufactured from 1971 to 1986, any idea why it lasted so long?